cardmix/relayer-setup/RUN.md

 # Encoins-relay run guide

-Assuming you followed the installation guide, all necessary backend apps should be installed and on PATH.
-First, make an environment variable for the encoins-tools folder:
+Assuming you followed the installation guide, all the necessary backend apps should be installed and on PATH.
+Make an environment variable for the encoins-tools folder:
 ```bash
 export ENCOINS_TOOLS_PATH=~/encoins-tools
 ```